 EFL LEAGUE ONE

-The Wimbly Womblys finished in 15th position in the 24-team English Football League One division last season and sit in the 18th spot this year with a record of 10-8-16.
+The Wimbly Womblys finished in 19th position in the 24-team English Football League One division last season with a record of 12-15-19, an improvement of one place in the standings from the previous year.